He has been in the role of AD for the last seven years.

 A native of Yakima, Wash., Huth earned his bachelor's degree in secondary education from Oakland in 1985 and in '96, Huth earned his master's degree in sports administration from Wayne State University.

 He is married to Jenny Huth, current assistant women's basketball coach at UCLA.
-His daughter Kara is a nursing student at Oakland University and his son Chance is a senior at Clarkston High School.
+His daughter Kara graduated from the nursing school at Oakland University and his son Chance attends Michigan State University.